QuantGen/MAIZE-HUB/README.md

 ## Final curated data set

-The final curated data set can be donwloaded form this Figshare [DOI](https://figshare.com/s/5d730ac680a4f6926a4a).
+The final curated data set can be downloaded form this Figshare [DOI](https://figshare.com/s/5d730ac680a4f6926a4a).

 Once the files are downloaded and uncompressed, it will generate the following files